MaikuB/flutter_local_notifications/flutter_local_notifications/docs/android-setup.md

 Android groups notifications of a similar purpose into [channels](https://developer.android.com/develop/ui/views/notifications#ManageChannels).
 Separate from "grouping", this is meant to allow users to customize how their notifications are shown, like "new message" or "upcoming deals".
 Using channels consistently will give users confidence and more options when changing settings.
 To put notifications in the same channel, simply use the same `channelId` in your calls to `show()`.

->[!Important]
+> [!Note]
->Notification sounds, vibration patterns, and importance levels are configured on the notification channel as a whole, not on each notification.
+> Notification sounds, vibration patterns, and importance levels are configured on the notification channel as a whole, not on each notification.
 These settings are finalized when the first notification of that channel is shown and cannot be changed.
 Instead, direct users to their system settings to make changes.

 ## Code and asset shrinking